Metatarsal Pads

 Metatarsal pads, when properly placed within a completely flat shoe with a sufficiently wide toe box, can help undo muscle imbalance in your foot.
 Metatarsal pads help reconfigure your foot to the position that nature intended; that is, with splayed metatarsal heads, splayed toes, and a fat pad located directly underneath the fragile bones and nerves in the ball of your foot.
 Numerous foot and lower extremity problems can be prevented or reversed by restoring your natural foot anatomy and function.

-It’s important to place your metatarsal pads correctly in your shoes.
-Please see our document on the proper placement of metatarsal pads.
+It’s important to know the proper metatarsal pad placement in your shoes.
 Improper placement of pads is uncomfortable and could possibly worsen your foot condition.
 Also, as with Correct Toes, it’s important to use metatarsal pads in shoes that are completely flat (i.e have no heel elevation, no toe spring, and no padding under your arch) and widest at the ends of your toes (not just at the ball).
-Finding such shoes can be challenging.
-Please see our list of healthy footwear options.
+Finding such shoes can be challenging, check out Correct Toes approved shoes for a list of healthy footwear options.

 –Dr. Ray McClanahan, DPM, Northwest Foot and Ankle / Correct Toes